 Gap

-Score stored — low qualitative data
+Score stored, with little qualitative data

 CSM